My Forking Life

 • I suggest you serve these wedges with ketchup.

-• It's best not to cut the potatoes to far ahead of time as they can start to brown.
+• It's best not to cut the potatoes too far ahead of time as they can start to brown.
 If you'd like to prep them ahead, cut the wedges and keep them covered in a bowl of water til ready to cook.

 More Air Fryer Recipes

-• cooked meatloaf in air fryer basket
+• Cooked crispy eggplant in an air fryer basket.

 Spread the Flavor and Share